ethereum/EIPs/SIPS/sip-9.md

 Time based staking will also be a follow up implementation meaning that rewards will be earned based on your debt % over time for only 1 fee period.
 This is similar to how the [sETH unipool](https://sips.synthetix.io/sips/sip-31) and [curvepool's](https://etherscan.io/address/0x13B54E8271B3e45cE71D8f4fC73eA936873a34fC) work with their SNX staking rewards of their respective Liquidity Provider tokens.

+We're also aiming to have built a simple delegate Dapp to work in Mobile Dapp browsers.
+So you can BurnToTarget, Claim, Mint, Burn and Exchange on the run.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->